by chelsea schuyler

 Dung beetles.
 The little critters that roll the excrement of others into a ball and push it around.
 Somehow, this is awesome, and they are properly admired.
-I saw some about an inch and a half long in South Africa, and I was pleased.
-Until I discovered that they can be as small as a millimeter, and as I picture mini-beetles making adorable, bedazzle beads of bowels, I can’t help but feel a bit cheated.
-Oh well, new goals.
+They can be about an inch and a half, or as small as a millimeter.
+Picture mini-beetles making adorable, bedazzle beads of bowels.

 Poop is a very competitive market.
 Not only is it their food and water, but their young’s food as well.
-Adults lay eggs inside a buried dungball so when they hatch and pupate they’ll have a stockpile waiting.
+Adults lay eggs inside a buried dungball so when the dungitos hatch and pupate they’ll have a stockpile waiting.

 In this article we’ll only be talking about rollers, cuz that’s just the way I…

-Well, first scientists discovered that they have special photoreceptors in their eyes that make them able to see a symmetrical pattern of polarized light around the sun (we, less cool, can’t see it), and go off of that.
+Well, first scientists discovered that they have special photoreceptors in their eyes that make them able to see a symmetrical pattern of polarized light around the sun (something we, being less cool, can’t see), and go off of that.
 This is common in insects.
 But what about at night?
 Well, the moon.
 Right?

-Indeed, with the sky the-inside-of-a-cereal-box black, the dung beetles flailed in their direction, going every which way.
+Indeed, with the cereal box skies being all black, the dung beetles flailed in their direction, going every which way.